Key takeaways

 Get creative to limit tax liabilities

-You can employ many of the same tax limiting strategies in retirement that you did when you were working and earning a paycheck.
+You can use many of the same tax limiting strategies in retirement that you did when you were working and earning a paycheck.

-- File itemize tax returns so you can maximize deductions (if you have the deductions)
+- File itemized tax returns so that you can maximize deductions (if you have the deductions)

 - Make charitable gifts